lisperin/lisperin.github.io/_posts/2018-10-16-rest-api-design.md

 ### API requests

 The same URLs are used for API requests.
-To do this,

-1. Either use the query parameter `accept=json` in the URL (for URL encoded or multipart POST requests this param can optionally be sent in the body instead),
-2. Or use the header `Accept: application/json` in the request

-Personally I prefer the former since it allows one to test GET requests directly in the browser, something that I consider important.
+However, one needs to append the API version as a query parameter in the URL to make the API request.
+So,

+* `api.example.com/resource?v=1` will be used send an API request for `example.com/resource` at API version 1.

-Note that for URLs of type `api.example.com/collection/:id`, `:id` should obviously be a real id in the database when making an API request; when viewing documentation it can be anything.
+Note that for URLs of type `api.example.com/collection/:id?v=1`, `:id` should obviously be a real id in the database when making an API request; when viewing documentation it can be anything.

-### Versioning

-By default, the above calls will return the latest API version (both for documentation and API calls).
-Switching to another version is easy:

-1. Either use a query parameter like `v=1` in the URL (and like `accept=json` it can be sent in the POST body too).
-2. Or use vendor mime types: `Accept: application/vnd.api.v1+json`

-Again, I prefer the former because of its ease of use in the browser.

-So if you wanted to see documentation for a resource at a particular version, just use: `api.example.com/resource?v=1`.
-The corresponding API URL becomes `api.example.com/resource?accept=json&v=1`.

-## Authentication

-Besides bearer authentication, I also recommend supporting basic authentication because of its support in the browser.
-Go with username and password, or if you only want to support access tokens, use `bearer` as the username and the access token as the password.
-This, again, ensures that GET requests can be easily tested in the browser.

-Some services allow sending the access token as a query parameter.
-I **DON'T** recommend doing this.
-That's because an access token is sensitive data, but unfortunately query parameters are included by default in almost all HTTP logs.
-You might also inadvertently share an API URL with your access token in it.
-Use basic authentication instead, its much safer.
+This scheme, combined with basic authentication as explained below, means that a user can easily explore your API using GET requests in the browser itself.

+### Documentation for Older Versions

+Specify the version value alongwith `show=doc` to show documentation for an older version.
+For example: `api.example.com/resource?v=1&show=doc`.

-## API Explorer
+### API Explorer

 We already allow users to send GET requests in the browser, but we can do much better.

-* Link to various relations of the resource in your API response.
-For example, when looking at a post, provide an API link[^1] in the response that allows one to get a list of comments for that post.[^2]
+1. Link to various relations of the resource in your API response.
+For example, when looking at a post, provide an API link in the response that allows one to get a list of comments for that post.[^1]
     ```
     # Request
-    GET /posts/1?accept=json&v=1
+    GET /posts/1?v=1
     Host: api.example.com

     # Response